Dr-Chaos/GreenLuma-Reborn-App/README.md

 [Download GreenLuma Reborn 1.6.3](https://cdn.discordapp.com/attachments/285492984705712128/510768262192037893/GreenLuma_Reborn_1.6.3.rar)

+*I'll probably end up keeping the download link and updating it.*

 # What is the GreenLuma Reborn App ?
 GreenLuma Reborn App (GLRApp) is an app specifically designed for the Steam unlocker known as "GreenLuma Reborn".